jonghall/invoiceAnalysisWebApp/README.md

 *invoiceAnalysis.py* collects IBM Cloud Classic Infrastructure NEW, RECURRING, and CREDIT invoices and PaaS Usage between months specified in the parameters consolidates the data into an Excel worksheet for billing and usage analysis.
 In addition to consolidation of the detailed data,  pivot tables are created in Excel tabs to assist with understanding account usage.

+This implementation is based on [invoiceAnalysis](https://github.com/jonghall/invoiceAnalysis) and is example Web Application written in Python Flask which can be hosted in IBM Code Engine as a Application.
+After collecting the invoices and creating the file the user is prompted to download the Excel file created.

 Script | Description
 ------ | -----------
 invoiceAnalysis.py | Analyzes all invoices between two dates and creates excel reports.